Volkswagen Beetle History (1938-1979)

-Not only is the air-cooled, rear-engine VW Beetle one of the most iconic cars in classic car history, it is the best-selling car of all time.
+Not only is the air-cooled, rear-engine VW Beetle one of the most iconic cars in classic car history, it is the fourth highest-selling automobile of all time.
 During the original Beetle's 65-year production run, more than 21 million were built world-wide.
-Although popular early-on in Europe, Volkswagen only sold two Beetles in the USA in 1949-50, 551 cars in 1951, and 601 cars in 1952.

 Volkswagen Beetle History

 The VW Beetle owes much of its success not only to innovative engineering, but to innovative advertising as well.
-After World-War-Two, there was still animosity against Germany - Volkswagen needed to "reinvent" itself if it was to be successful in the U.S. market.
+After World-War-Two, there was still animosity against Germany.
+The company needed to "reinvent" itself if it was to be successful in the U.S. market.

 Volkswagen searched and found an advertising agency that would create ads focused on building brand advocates.
 Conceived by the New York agency Doyle, Dane, and Bernbach, the advertising campaign began in 1959 and was one of the best in the world during the sixties.
 Unlike glamorous, over-the-top American car ads, VW Beetle ads were usually in black and white and were witty and funny.
 It helped the Beetle to become the biggest selling foreign-made car in America.